The sight of your Great Dane’s body shaking can be unusual and can make you worry.

 Feeling cold

 When a Great Dane feels cold, their body will shake.
-This is also a natural and normal reaction of the body in response to the cold which helps to regenerate body heat to keep warm.
+Great Dane shivering or shaking due to cold is a natural and normal reaction of their body in response to the cold which helps to regenerate body heat to keep warm.

 You will also notice this when your Great Dane sleeps while temperatures are low.
 Their body will shake while they’re sleeping.